Rapscallions

 “Why?”

 “I’m still working on that…” Lt.
-Unari took one of the sample cups — it looked the same as all of the others — and held it up for the captain and Leslie Keller to see.
+Unari took one of the sample cups — it looked the same as all of the others — and held it up for the captain and Leslie to see.
 “But I think this plant is the culprit.”

 The Irish Setter puppy got quiet real fast when both kittens — actual adult officers in disguise — glared at her.